 Copy of charity check report

-MAINTAINING CLOSED AGENCY FILES
+MAINTAINING CLOSED AGENCY FILES – Office Assistant

 The closed agency files are comprised of paid grants and declinations.
 When additional correspondence relating to one of these grants is received, the Grants Administrator identifies the grant or declination number and writes it on the correspondence, placing it in the closed agency file area to be filed by the Office Assistant.

-If the item to be filed refers to approval of a grant end date extension, changes in budget or other legal details, she will two-hole punch the paper at the top.
-This indicates to the Office Assistant that it needs to be clipped into the file folder.

 Occasionally, the Foundation must obtain pertinent information regarding the exact use of funds given to a grantee – Grantee Expenditure Accounting Report.
 This report includes a copy of a single page form stamped “Exp Acctg Report, DO NOT REMOVE FROM FILE” and any backup information sent by the grantee.
-It needs to be two-hole punched so the report can be bound within the folder’s clips.

-Financial statements, tax returns, and other related material sent in with the proposal (brochures, photos, manuscripts, annual reports) are kept loosely on top of clipped items in the specific grant folder.

-When the grantee reports on the progress on the grant, the report and “thanks-for-report” letter should be placed loose in the folder at the front of the grant file.
+When the grantee reports on the progress on the grant, the report and “thanks-for-report” letter should be placed in the folder at the front of the grant file.

-A manuscript should be saved until the book is received, at which time the manuscript may be disposed of by placing it in the shredding bin.

-Items relating to the organization, but not necessarily the specific grant, are placed in the organization’s “Misc.
-Correspondence” file.
-Misc.
-Correspondence should be kept for a period of one year.

-Misc.
-Correspondence can include general policy reports, general correspondence, invitations, annual reports, press releases, conferences, speaking tours, newspaper clippings, tax returns, audited financial statements, but only if not related to a specific grant.
-If a conference was funded, then the invitation and program do go into the specific grant file according to the grant’s ID number.

-Annual reports of small institutions (receiving less than $100K from Bradley in one year) are discarded after one year if an updated issue comes in.
-If multiple copies arrive, retain one for small institutions, two for large institutions.
-Annual reports of large institutions (receiving $100K or more in grants from Bradley per year) should be kept five years, with the current report in the grant file and prior years given to the Librarian for the library.
+Annual reports are not kept unless directed otherwise by the program officer.

 Alphabetically arranged, each organization has its own hanging folder, which contains the grant file folders in chronological order with the most recent grant in front.
-Any declination files should be in front of the grant folders, and The Misc.
-Correspondence folder and/or the annual report folder should be the first item in the organization’s hanging folder.
+The Misc.
+Correspondence folder and/or the annual report should be the first item in the organization’s hanging folder.

-Be aware that Large institutions may be broken up into multiple hanging folders by institution, department or division names within the organization.
+Large institutions may be broken up into multiple hanging folders by institution, department or division names within the organization.